 Improves circulation and thereby reduces the severity of varicose veins, thread veins and haemorrhoids

 Shiatsu techniques can help prepare the body for labour and minimize some pregnancy problems

 Champissage is a therapy developed by Narendra Mehta, founder of the London Centre of Indian Champissage.
 It uses elements from the ancient Ayurvedic healing system and combines the physical head, neck and shoulder massage with subtle healing that affects the body`s energy centres by working with the top 3 chakras.
 This powerful therapy leaves you feeling relaxed, balanced and energised, this relaxing and healing massage works on the upper back, shoulders, arms, neck, head and face.
 Various techniques are used with a firm and gentle rhythm to help release blockages and relieve physical and emotional tension and stress.
 It also stimulates the circulation of the scalp which nourishes the hair roots and encourages healthy hair growth and improves concentration.

 Indian head massage is well known for relieving long-term ailments such as headaches, eyestrain, sinusitis, insomnia, fatigue and stress.
 It is often used in the workplace as even short treatments can be very beneficial, especially when given on a regular basis.
 This therapy is also suitable for pregnant women as small adjustments to the treatment can be made.

-Sue works at the Active Birth Centre therapy clinic 2/3 Sundays a month - http://activebirthcentre.com/the-clinic/massage/ and from her home in Islington N5
+I work at the Active Birth Centre therapy clinic, near Archway N19 2 Sundays a month - http://activebirthcentre.com/the-clinic/massage/ and from my home in Islington N5

 "Sue creates the perfect balance between restoration and relaxation.
 I've been going to see Sue now for over 3 and a half years since I became pregnant with my first child.
 Now I have found her, I simply won't waste my time or money on massages with anyone else.
 Jacqueline - July 2015